Aspsine/IRecyclerView/README.md

 iRecyclerView.setLayoutManager(new LinearLayoutManager(this));

-// an custom footer view, you can customize it yourself.
+// an custom load more footer view, you can customize it yourself.
 LoadMoreFooterView loadMoreFooterView = (LoadMoreFooterView) iRecyclerView.getLoadMoreFooterView();

 // you can also add header and footer like this